-Are they looking for someone to take care of them — a sense of security knowing you’ll be there for them?
-Your brand archetype is the Caregiver.
+Are they looking for someone to take care of them—a sense of security knowing you’ll be there for them?
+Then your brand archetype is The Caregiver.

-Are they looking for an expert — knowing that they are working with an expert than can answer all their questions?
-Your brand archetype is the Sage.
+Are they looking for an expert—knowing that they are working with an expert who can answer all their questions?
+Your brand archetype is The Sage.

-Are they looking for someone relatable — a company who feels like extended family and who comes with predictability?
-Your brand archetype is the Caregiver.
+Are they looking for someone relatable—a company that feels like extended family and who comes with predictability?
+Your brand archetype is The Caregiver.